perusworld/node-ts-express-base/SESSION_ISOLATION.md

-# Session Database Isolation
+# Session Database Isolation & IP-Based Session Mapping

 This feature provides isolated database instances per app session, allowing multiple users to work with their own data without interference.
+It also includes automatic session key generation based on client IP addresses.

 ## Overview

 When enabled, each request can specify a session key that determines which database instance to use.
 This prevents data corruption between different users or demo sessions.
+Additionally, when IP-based mapping is enabled, session keys are automatically generated for requests without explicit session keys.

 ## Configuration